lidofinance/gate-seals/README.md

 - the sealing committee, an account responsible for triggering the seal,
 - the seal duration, a period for which the contracts will be sealed,
 - the sealables, a list of contracts to be sealed,
-- the expiry period, a period after which the GateSeal becomes unusable,
+ - the lifetime duration after which the GateSeal expires unless prolonged,
-- the sealing committee allowed to prolong the expiry,
+ - the sealing committee allowed to prolong the lifetime,
 - the number of prolongations available,
-- the prolongation duration applied on each prolong.

 Important to note, that GateSeal does not bypass the access control settings for pausable contracts, which is why GateSeal must be given the appropriate permissions beforehand.
-If the seal has not yet been triggered and has not expired, the sealing committee can call `prolong` to push the expiry forward using one of the remaining prolongations.
+If the seal has not yet been triggered and has not expired, the sealing committee can call `prolongLifetime` to extend the lifetime using one of the remaining prolongations.
 In an emergency the sealing committee simply calls the `seal` function and puts the contracts on pause for the set duration.

 GateSeal is created using the GateSealFactory.
 The factory uses the blueprint pattern whereby new GateSeal is deployed using the initcode (blueprint) stored onchain.
 The blueprint is essentially a broken GateSeal that can only be used to create new GateSeal.

-The factory's `create_gate_seal` function takes the number of allowed prolongations and the prolongation duration alongside the original parameters.
+The factory's `create_gate_seal` function takes the number of allowed prolongations and the prolongation window alongside the original parameters.
 While Vyper offers other ways to create new contracts, we opted to use the blueprint pattern because it creates a fully autonomous contract without any dependencies.
 Unlike other contract-creating functions, [`create_from_blueprint`](https://docs.vyperlang.org/en/stable/built-in-functions.html#chain-interaction) invokes the constructor of the contract, thus, helping avoid the initialization shenanigans.

 The blueprint follows the [EIP-5202](https://eips.ethereum.org/EIPS/eip-5202) format, which includes a header that prevents the contract from being called and specifies the version.